|Take Your Photography to the Next Dimension|

 Have you ever felt that your photographs just don't capture the shape and curves of your work?
 Wouldn't it be nice to be able to present your work to your clients and fans with greater depth and detail?
 Well you can.
 And the idea isn't new.
 It's called anaglyphic photography and according to wiki (it's never wrong, right?) it dates back to 1853.

 Anyway, we can do something similar using the jig shown below.
 You take one photo and slide the camera one way or the other and take a second picture.
 The two images can be manipulated in Adobe Photoshop or other imaging software to adjust the left and right images to either blue or red.
 If your audience is wearing blue/red glasses the effect is pretty awesome if done correctly.
-I am certainty going to start showing 3D images of my work.
-How about you guys?

 The jig needed to take the two required images is essentially a sliding dovetail with the camera attached.